 The Big Sky Country is paradise to any hiker.
 Choosing the best hiking trails in Montana, then, becomes a happy dilemma.
-From scenic views of pristine alpine meadows to sights of dazzling waterfalls, there is something for everyone in the Treasure State.
+From scenic views of pristine alpine meadows to sights of dazzling waterfalls, there is something for everyone when exploring the Treasure State through one of the many trails in Montana.

 But when nature calls to your soul, and you want to go now, then we can guide you.
-Here are the 10 best hiking trails in Montana, in any season.
+Here are the best hikes in Montana for any season.

 1. Beehive Basin Trail, Big Sky